Pathoschild/smapi-mod-dump/source/~bcmpinc/WearMoreRings/README.md

 * Add 64-bit support

 #### 3.4:
-* Rearanged ring slots.
+* Rearranged ring slots.
 The right ring is now positioned in the first column, second from the top.
 * Added config parameter `Rings` for the amount of ring slots.
 Anything above 8 will result in text overlaying the ring slots.

 #### 3.3: